michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Uncontested Divorce in Michigan?

-Where to get an Uncontested Divorce Form in Michigan?
+Where To Get An Uncontested Divorce Form in Michigan?

 An uncontested divorce has the same legal procedures as a contested divorce in Michigan.
-T Except that the filing fees when there are minor children ( $255) are higher than when there are no children ($175).
+Except that the filing fees when there are minor children ( $255) are higher than when there are no children ($175).
 The forms to be filed are also similar, no matter the case.
 A key difference is the inclusion of the Marital Settlement Agreement form in uncontested cases.
-Divorce forms and packets are available at Clerk offices for a fee.
+Divorce forms and packets are available at Clerk’s offices for a fee.
 It is also possible to download them from the Clerk of Circuit Court websites.
 A few forms may be available from the Michigan Judiciary.

-• Filing the forms: Complete and submit the Complaint for Divorce with Children or Compliant for Divorce without Children form and other documents/forms with the Clerk of Circuit Court.
+• Filing the forms: Complete and submit the Complaint for Divorce with Children or Complaint for Divorce without Children form and other documents/forms with the Clerk of Circuit Court.
 For marriages with kids, file the Verified Statement and Application for IV-D Services and Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA) Affidavit.
-Other forms that will be required include Answer and Waiver, Judgment of Divorce, Record of Divorce and Annulment, Marital Settlement Agreement forms.
+Other forms that will be required include Answer and Waiver, Judgment of Divorce, Record of Divorce and Annulment, and Marital Settlement Agreement forms.
 Indigent persons may file the Waiver/Suspension of Costs and Fees form as well.
 It is advisable to review all forms before filing.
 Attorneys and Family Law Self-Help Centers can help with this.

 • Attend court hearings: Once filing and serving procedures are completed, petitioners are required to attend all related court hearings and notify their spouses of any hearing.
 For each notification, a Proof of Service must be filed.